SushantBhor/SushantBhor/README.md

 🎓 &nbsp; I have completed my **Post Graduate Diploma In Advanced Computing**, from the **Institute Of Advanced Computing & Software Development** **(CDAC)**, Akurdi, Pune.

-🎯 &nbsp; I am continuously exploring and developing projects on cutting-edge technologies like Next.js
+🎯 &nbsp; I am continuously exploring and developing projects using cutting-edge technologies like SpringBoot, React and MySQL.

 🌐 &nbsp; Let's collaborate and spark new ideas together by connecting on [LinkedIn](https://www.linkedin.com/in/sushantbhor/).